Julflips/map-printer-addon/Documentation/FullblockGuide.md

 - The Restock Station should have a DumpStation, FinishedMapChest, MapMaterialChest, Reset Trapped Chest, and Cartography Table.
 I will explain later what the terms mean
 - All of the above components should be reachable from each other by walking in a straight line
 - Never unload the bomber while they are running.
 They might break.
 - **If the bot can not see the whole map at a corner you need to install a mod that caches chunks to increase your render distance.
-This is necessary so the bot knows what carpets to restock.
 One mod I know for sure is compatible is [Bobby](https://www.curseforge.com/minecraft/mc-mods/bobby)**.

 ### Special blocks